 It's no exaggeration to say there is nowhere in the world like Greystoke Mahale.

-For many years our camp in Mahale was simple tents.
-So when we built Greystoke Mahale, while we wanted it to be as unique as its setting, it was important that it didn’t dominate its sensational natural surroundings.
+For many years Greystoke Mahale was simple tents.
+So when we built the current camp, while we wanted it to be as unique as its setting, it was important that it didn’t dominate its sensational natural surroundings.

 That's why we've tucked the rooms back into the forest line, so that your only view is of beach, and the lake beyond.
 It’s also why we chose to make the rooms almost entirely from sustainable materials sourced here on Lake Tanganyika.

 All the wood was reclaimed from wrecked or retired dhows bought (after much haggling) from villages along the lakeshore.
 We’ve used old fisherman’s canoes as ladders and thatch from palm trees gathered outside the national park for the roofs.

 Little has changed since we first landed on the beach.
 Greystoke Mahale has just 6 wood and thatch bandas set on the edge of the forest line at the base of the mountains.
 Each one has an en-suite bathroom - accessible by a short boardwalk - with hot and cold running water, strong showers and flush toilets.
 Dressing room and upstairs chill-out deck.
 Dine in the main mess banda on the beach and enjoy sundowners in the bar on the rocks at the end of the beach.